WARP-LAB/react-router-guard-dirty-state/README.md

 On all cases where state become *dirty* issue `this.props.guardDirtySetActive(true)`.
 On all cases where state becomes clear (form is saved or reverted) issue `this.props.guardDirtySetActive(false)`.

-Done.
 When leaving page while *dirty* is active user will get promted.

 ```javascript
 bool guardDirtyIsActive